telefonicaid/fiware-orion/test/acceptance/behave/README.md

 ### Tests execution:

 - Change to the test/acceptance/behave folder of the project if not already on it.
+- You may need to set `export GIT_SSL_NO_VERIFY=true` environment variable in your machine
+- You should add "--upgrade" (if you have a previous installed version of this library)
 - We recommend to create `settings` folder in  behave root directory if it does not exists and store all configurations to referenced by `properties.json` files.
   The settings folder path could be changed in the `configuration.json`.
   This file initially will overwrite properties.json in each feature.